arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 [UI tests instability](https://sqa.stackexchange.com/questions/32542/how-to-make-selenium-tests-more-stable)
 for a long time.
 Just ask your coworkers for a honest opinion.

+# Automation is a Lie?

 Why are we doing this to ourselves?

 > The bigger the trick and older the trick, the easier it is to pull, based on two principles.
-> They think it can’t be that old and it can’t be that big for so many people to have fallen for it.
+> People think it can’t be that old and it can’t be that big for so many people to have fallen for it.
-> The more the victim invests, the less chance they will turn back.
+> The more the person invests, the less chance they will turn back.
-> Eventually when the opponent is challenged or questioned, it means the victim’s investment
+> Eventually when one is challenged or questioned, it means its investment
-> and thus his intelligence is questioned.
+> and thus intelligence is questioned.
 No one can accept that.
 Not even to themselves.

+There is nothing wrong with the concept of UI testing.
+In theory it sounds great.
+Unfortunately, the practice breaks it easily.
+Taking a look at a bigger picture gives a reason for that.

+Introducing non-controlled environments does not work well in real life.
+UI tests introduce at least two of them:

+* remote communication — network-accessible backend API;
+* local communication — interaction with the OS.

+There are methods to control both of them, but the domain can be an overkill for small and medium teams.
+Not everybody is a lite backend developer and a Linux DevOps engineer.
+It is a complex work, requiring effort and precision.
+Running QEMU emulators in a Docker container on a Linux host machine — it is not for everyone, believe me.
+I’ve been there.

+# Integration Tests vs. UI Tests

+Let’s compare two things.

+There is an application with a lot of abstractions over everything imaginable.
+Platform-specific code is contained behind a mockable interface (remember `Bluetooth`?).
+UI-related components are behind interfaces as well (like in MVP, MVVM, MVI).
+It is possible to mock all network interfaces (like Retrofit declarations).
+In this case basically everything is a non-platform specific code with mockable external sources.
+That means there is a way to launch the whole application on the JVM, changing only a couple of things.
+Invoking actions from the UI?
+Sure.
+Receiving mocked data from network?
+Of course.
+Checking UI state?
+Yep.
+In other words, this is a JVM-based integration testing covering the majority of the application.
+Fast, reliable and understandable.
+It even forces good abstractions as a bonus.

+There is a UI tests suite.
+The backend is mocked locally.
+UI interactions are made in an usual manner.
+There is a fleet of emulators either in the cloud or as a local infrastructure.
+Sometimes it works, sometimes it doesn’t.
+Runs are slow even with a state of the art sharding.
+Almost everything is tested, even the OS framework that was tested via the company which provides it.

+Which one would you choose?